AlbertProfe/pronunciationApp/frontend/PRA01_DOCUMENTATION/PRA01_DOCUMENTATION.md

 <br>

-On the picture below we can see where the function is being used and the parameter being passed.
-Its being called inside the styling of the Card component of the word, and the parameter is the word.level.
+On the picture below, we can see where the function is being used and the parameter being passed.
+It's being called inside the styling of the Card component of the word, and the parameter is the word.level.

 <br>